AnnaAxelsson051/Movie-System/README.md

 ## Personal reflection

-When it comes to the architecture of this application minimal API was used since its generally a smoother option for a not very large scale application.
-If I was building a larger application I would go with an MVC architecture since it provides much more structure as the code gets extensive and increasingly complex.
-Regarding database design Code first was used over Model and Database first due to it being more intuitive and allowing for application development without to much focus on database tables.
-In the code I favour using declarative names for variables in the api calls, this may contrast some developers preferences and I can also see how shorter more anonymous names can have its advantages.
+In terms of the application's architecture, minimal API was chosen for its smooth performance in smaller-scale projects.
+For larger applications, MVC architecture would be favored due to its structured approach, especially for managing extensive and intricate code.
+The decision for database design leaned towards Code-First over Model-First or Database-First, as it offers more intuitive development and reduces the need to overly focus on database tables.

+Throughout the codebase, I prioritize the use of declarative variable names, though I acknowledge that some developers may have different preferences, and shorter, more anonymous names could offer certain advantages.

-I would enjoy expanding this application further adding viewable movie trailers, user chats and or the ability for users to post comments on movies.
-This would require said MVC architecture, log in functionality and security implementations amongst other things.
+Looking ahead, I'm eager to extend the application's features by incorporating viewable movie trailers, user chats, and the capability for users to post comments on movies.
+These enhancements would entail adopting MVC architecture, implementing user authentication, security measures, and other essential components.

 ---